-181 Amended by No I of the O of 29 Oct.
-2014, in force since 1 Jan.
-2015 (AS 2014 3969).
+179 Inserted by No I of the O of 26 Nov.
+2003, in force since 1 Jan.
+2004 (AS 2003 5347).

-4 The relevant enforcement agencies shall inform the certification bodies and the cantonal food inspection agencies of any infringements of the provisions of the legislation on animal protection, waters protection, environmental protection and nature and cultural heritage.

-5 Failure to comply with the provisions of the legislation on animal protection, waters protection, environmental protection and nature and cultural heritage must be established by means of a legally-binding decision.

 Art.
+34180 Cantons

+- 1 The cantonal food inspection agencies shall implement this Ordinance in accordance with the legislation on foodstuffs. - 2 The cantonal veterinary agencies shall check compliance with the provisions of this Ordinance in slaughterhouses and abattoirs as part of inspections laid down under veterinary law. - 3 If the cantonal food inspection agencies or the cantonal veterinary agencies note infringements, they shall inform the FOAG and the certification bodies. - 4 The relevant enforcement agencies shall inform the certification bodies and the cantonal food inspection agencies of any infringements of the provisions of the legislation on animal protection, waters protection, environmental protection and nature and cultural heritage. - 5 Failure to comply with the provisions of the legislation on animal protection, waters protection, environmental protection and nature and cultural heritage must be established by means of a legally-binding decision.

-34a182 Enforcement for animal feedingstuffs
+Art.
+34a181 Enforcement for animal feedingstuffs

-1 The FOAG shall be responsible for enforcing the provisions of this Ordinance with regard to animal feedingstuffs at all stages of animal feedingstuffs production, processing and marketing as part of regulation under Article 70 of the Ordinance on Animal Feedingstuffs of 26 October 2011183.

-2 If the FOAG notes infringements with regard to animal feedingstuffs, it shall take the necessary administrative measures.
+- 1 The FOAG shall be responsible for enforcing the provisions of this Ordinance with regard to animal feedingstuffs at all stages of animal feedingstuffs production, processing and marketing as part of regulation under Article 70 of the Ordinance on Animal Feedingstuffs of 26 October 2011182. - 2 If the FOAG notes infringements with regard to animal feedingstuffs, it shall take the necessary administrative measures.
 It shall inform the competent cantonal food inspection agency and the certification bodies.